alanmcintyre/No-nonsense-GPU-samples/README.md

 clearer, or if you can think of some other samples that would be useful, please let me know.

-For now, I've only tested these samples on NVIDIA hardware.
+I've only run these samples on NVIDIA GTX 680 and Radeon 6870HD, so please let me know if you encounter any issues on other hardware.

+The samples with "Win8" at the end of the folder name were built with Visual Studio 2012 on Windows 8/DirectX11.1.
+They should run with minor modification on DirectX11 and/or Visual Studio 2010.